-As for this pasta dish, it’s another one I learned while working at that Philadelphia restaurant.
+Here’s another pasta dish I learned while working at Fork in Philadelphia.
 As soon as the Branch Creek cherry tomatoes — the sweetest, most flavorful cherry tomatoes I had ever tasted — arrived each summer, this dish would appear as a first course on the menu.
 And it was a huge hit, a perfect start to a summer dinner.

 It’s simple to prepare: Sauté cherry tomatoes with orecchiette, ciliegene mozzarella and basil pesto.
 Add some fresh basil just before plating along with some shavings of Parmigiano Reggiano and fresh cracked pepper.
 Yum yum yum.
 Toasted pine nuts, I think, would make a nice addition to this pasta as well.

-So, I normally avoid buying jarred sauces, tapenades, pestos, etc. but I have an amazing Italian deli in my town that sells enormous jars of delectable pesto at a very reasonable price.
+Note: I normally avoid buying jarred sauces, tapenades, pestos, etc. but I have an amazing Italian deli in my town that sells enormous jars of delectable pesto at a very reasonable price.
 It’s hard to pass up and makes for very easy preparations.
 So, if you have a good local source for pesto, by all means use it in this dish — everything else will take minutes to prepare.
 Here’s the recipe I use for basil pesto, when I make it from scratch.

-I am anxious to try the recipe here with roasted red peppers substituted for the tomatoes, goat cheese for the mozzarella, and red pepper juices for the pesto … ooooh, I think another super summery pasta dish is in the works.
+I am anxious to try the recipe here with roasted red peppers substituted for the tomatoes and goat cheese for the mozzarella … stay tuned.Print

 - 1/2 lb. orecchiette pasta

 - 1/2 lb. (or more) cherry tomatoes, halved

 - 2 tablespoons basil pesto, plus more to taste

 - 1/2 lb. ciliegene (small balls) mozzarella

 - fresh basil*